splashkit/splashkit.io-starlight/src/content/docs/guides/bundles.md

 Bitmap and font resources also require additional information.

-**BITMAP** can optionally be followed by bitmap cell details useful for animation (see <% link_to "Using Animations", "/articles/guides/tags/animations/animation/"%>).
+**BITMAP** can optionally be followed by bitmap cell details useful for animation  [Using Animations](/guides/animation/).
 This is in the format: `BITMAP, name, filename, width, height, cellCols, cellRows, cellCount`.
 Once the bitmap is loaded the bundle will set the cell details from the information given.

 **FONT** must be followed by the point size for the font.